RustRunner/PocketStream-Desktop/README.md

 ### Automatic Device Discovery
 - ARP-based device detection on the Ethernet interface — no manual IP entry required
 - TCP port scanning of discovered hosts (RTSP, HTTP, SSH, and common camera ports)
-- Automatic subnet adoption when cameras are on foreign networks
+- Automatic subnet adoption when cameras are on non-native networks
 - Node aliasing with role assignment (CAM, PTU, or custom names)

 ### Video Streaming & Recording